ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/root-data-entity.md

 }
 ```

-Alternatively the following is also valid:
+Alternatively the following is also valid, this time using the DOI as the `@id` of the _Root Data Entity_:

 ```json
  {